kanaka/mal/process/guide.md

-If you get completely stuck and are feeling like giving up, then you should "cheat" by referring to the same step or functionality in a existing implementation language.
+If you get completely stuck and are feeling like giving up, then you should "cheat" by referring to the same step or functionality in an existing implementation language.
 You are here to learn, not to take a test, so do not feel bad about it.
 Okay, you should feel a little bit bad about it.